 The best things to do in Whitefish Montana vary with the seasons.
 Whitefish is a charming mountain town at the base of Whitefish Mountain Resort, formerly known as Big Mountain.
 Art, culture, delicious food, and superb accommodations abound with an homage to the town’s cowboy and railroad past.
 Whitefish is also the most tourist-friendly of the towns near Glacier National Park.
 You can hike Glacier NP and be home in time to enjoy the outstanding brewery scene.

 If it sounds like I’m in love with Whitefish, you’re right.
-I lived here for four years, taught skiing at Whitefish Mountain, was the lead therapist at the former best day spa in Whitefish (RIP Sage Spa Whitefish), and I still dream of retiring here.
+I lived here for four years, taught skiing at Whitefish Mountain, was the lead therapist at the former best day spa in Whitefish (RIP Sage Spa Whitefish), and I still dream of retiring here with Ed as an old adventure couple. (amazing adventures for for elderly people anyone?)
 Until then, I’ll be staying at Whitefish Montana hotels, enjoying the best times to visit Glacier National Park and all of the adventures at the Whitefish Mountain Resort and Whitefish Lake.
 I hope you enjoy this guide, and it inspires you to visit one of my favorite mountain towns ever!

 Things to do in Winter in Whitefish